hidoominik/spotify-playlist-generator/readme.md

 ## Generate playlists with Billboard hot 100 songs from given day.

-A Python program that scrapes data on the top 100 songs from a specified date using web scraping techniques.
-The user needs to provide the date for which they want to retrieve the song data.
+A Python program that scrapes data on the top 100 songs from a specified, given by user, date using web scraping techniques, then creates a Spotify playlist.
 Additionally, the script requires certain credentials to be included in the `env` file, allowing the user to run the script with their Spotify API details.

 ## Prerequisites